harshithchintu/CIS641-HW2-Salunkay_Pradeepkumar/README.md

 - **Database Optimization**: Enhancing database performance through efficient query design and schema optimization.

 I am passionate about continuous learning and eager to apply emerging technologies to new challenges.
 My objective is to contribute to impactful projects and grow as a technology professional.

+### 🛠️ Projects
+- OCR Recognition
+- Client Server Interaction
+- Browser Extension for password
+- Importance of parallelizing using NUMBA

 ### 🖼️ Favorite Meme
 ![Meme](https://fiverr-res.cloudinary.com/images/q_auto,f_auto/gigs/137832563/original/076bb0e0a1e4735f37829d90a0113bc61dccdb7e/do-some-dank-memes-and-i-can-edit-some-funny-videos.png)